NYUAD-Core-Bioinformatics/StartAnalytics_2025/README.md

 # StartAnalytics_2025
-data analysis with Python and R for beginner
+data analysis with Python and R for beginners